hail2thief/apsa2jobs/README.md

 # apsa2jobs

-Update on apsa2jobs function from the muRL package
+Update to the apsahtml2csv function from the muRL package